Stein02/Stein02/README.md

 - 👋 Hi, I’m @Stein02
-- 👀 I’m interested in learning much about programming using c# & other languages
+- 👀 I’m interested in working on real solutions
-- 🌱 I’m currently learning computer science..
-- 💞️ I’m looking to collaborate on programming projects ...
+- 💞️ collabolations are also welcomed

 <!---
 Stein02/Stein02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.